ajalger/angular-shooters/README.md

 I will continue to work on this project.
 If you have any improvements, please fork and make a pull request.

+###Update:
+I've written all the AngularJS using IFFEs.

 ##LICENSE